 Grayson Perry (Turner Prize Winner and Chancellor of University of the Arts London), Donald Smith (Director of Chelsea Space and Chairman of Chelsea Arts Club), Amy Jayne Hughes (V&A Resident Ceramicist) and Cherie Silver (Programme Curator at Chelsea Space) select Emma Neuberg’s painting, Cloud Buds, for their exciting new public project, The Democratic Dish.

-The artwork is one of several designs created in response to the collection of Alessandra and Simon Wilson, art historian and former Curator of Interpretation at Tate, that was on show at Chelsea Space, London, in October 2018: The Democratic Dish: Minton’s Successionist Ware.
+The artwork is one of several designs created in response to the collection of Simon Wilson, art historian and former Curator of Interpretation at Tate, and his wife Alessandra, that was on show at Chelsea Space gallery, London, in October 2018: The Democratic Dish: Mintons Secessionist Ware.

 Neuberg was compelled to enter the competition after attending the corresponding seminar, Collecting, Making & the Place of Ceramics in Art & Society Today, with an introduction by Simon Grant.
-The slides of Art Nouveau, Belle Epoque, Japonerie, watercolour-like slipware and pastoral landscape designs presented in the papers inspired her designs and converged to create a contemporary twist to the original Minton’s Successionist Ware.
+The slides of Art Nouveau, Belle Epoque, Japonerie, watercolour-like slipware and pastoral landscape designs presented in the papers inspired her to design a ‘contemporary twist’ to the original Secessionist Ware.

-Neuberg submitted two designs, Cloud Buds (original drawing above) and Blooms Blur, inspired by two of the original pots illustrated in Mintons’ 1901 catalogue and listed as Pot Numbers 12 Design and 15 Design.
-She then distorted them using her signature style in Photoshop and fitted them to the prescribed 11 inch circular template.
+Neuberg submitted two designs for The Democrtic Dish design competition, Cloud Buds (see the original drawing above) and Blooms Blur, inspired by two of the original pots illustrated in Mintons’ 1901 catalogue and listed as Pot Numbers 12 Design and 15 Design.
+She then distorted them using her signature style in Photoshop and fitted them to the prescribed 11 inch circular dish template.

-Discover more about the project and Neuberg’s winning competition history at University of the Arts London, spanning 30 years, at Chelsea Space Projects.
+Discover more about the project and Neuberg’s longterm competition history at University of the Arts London, spanning 30 years, at Chelsea Space Projects.